CellularSyntax/cellularsyntax.github.io/_posts/2023-08-12-modeling-the-human-sinoatrial-node.md

 <p>With the code successfully generated, you're ready to move on to the next steps, including model simulation and analysis.
 Let's get coding!</p>

 ### Understanding the Structure of the Generated Python Code
- <p>This section offers an in-depth examination of the Python code generated to simulate the Sinoatrial Node (SAN).
+ <p>This section offers an in-depth examination of the Python code generated to simulate the sinoatrial node.
 The code is structured into various functions, each tailored to handle distinct aspects of the SAN model.
 Below, each function is presented with a description of its purpose.</p>

 #### Size Definitions and Imports
 This part of the code defines the sizes of various arrays that will be used throughout the code.
 It also imports all the functions from the math and NumPy modules.